24 Years

 Experience across corrections, patrol, investigations, supervision, and crisis response.

-Leadership role involving training, scheduling support, and day-to-day operational oversight.
+Leadership role involving training, scheduling support, and day-to-day operational oversight at Dayton PD.

 Reporting Agency Coordinator for TBI crime data compliance and report database management.